runt1me/LennyC2/README.md

 Then, deploy and run the agent:
 `python agent.py < secrets.txt`

+You can delete `secrets.txt` once the agent has started.

 If everything worked to this point, you should get a callback in a new channel in your Discord server.